taksh-nahata/taksh-macropad/README.md

-# Nexus-4
+# Nexus-4 (my first piece of hardware)

-A custom 4-key macropad featuring an inverted-T arrow key layout, a 128x32 OLED display, and a 3D-printed sandwich-mount case.
-Powered by a Seeed Studio XIAO RP2040 running custom QMK firmware with real-time ASCII face animations.
+Okay, okay, okay.
+Let me introduce you to Nexus-4, a custom 4-key macropad.
+It features an inverted-T arrow key layout, a 128x32 OLED display, and a 3D-printed sandwich-mount case.
+So I run the the software of this on a Seeed Studio XIAO RP2040 that runs my custom QMK firmware.
+I've even made some simple ASCII art animations(currently very simple tho)!

 ---